I bet you’re wondering:

 In fact, Frac.tl did a study on this and discovered that successful content usually has three elements:

-- It focuses on a positive emotion: You might think that the news focuses too much on negative stories, but Fractl study showed that viral content is overwhelmingly positive.
-From the innocence of the “Charlie bit my finger” video to the sheer joy of “Gangnam Style”, going viral is associated with positive emotions.
+- It focuses on a positive emotion: You might think news focuses too much on negative stories, but Fractl study showed that viral content is overwhelmingly positive.
+From the innocence of the “Charlie bit my finger” video to the sheer joy of “Gangnam Style,” going viral is associated with positive emotions.

-- It is emotionally complex: Fractl found that the most successful content typically focuses on multiple emotions.
+- It’s complex: Fractl found that the most successful content typically evokes multiple emotions.
 Joy might be mixed-in with surprise, laughter with a bit of pathos (aka the Charlie Chaplin formula).
 This makes the content more emotionally “alive” and complex.

-- It surprises the reader: Surprise doesn’t have to mean a big “gasp” surprise – even learning something new or discovering a novel solution can be surprising.
+- It surprises the reader: Surprise doesn’t have to mean a big “gasp” surprise – even learning something new or discovering a novel solution can be enough.

-Thus, when you’re brainstorming content ideas, pick something that is positive, emotionally complex and if possible, has an element of surprise.
+Thus, when you’re creating ideas, pick something that is positive, emotionally complex and, if possible, has an element of surprise.

 It checks all the boxes: